When & How to Use Telemedicine if You’re Feeling Sick

-Hackensack Meridian Health’s Convenient Care NOW telemedicine program is an option.
-Register online by filling out a simple form.
-You can also download the app on your mobile device by searching “Convenient Care NOW” in your app store.
+Hackensack Meridian Health’s HMH Care NOW telemedicine app is an option.
+You can download the app on your mobile device by searching “HMH Care NOW” in your app store.

 Once registered you can: